praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 #### Open Video

-The _Open Video_ action provides various configurations for creating and customizing an HTML5 player, providing a video to play and enabling/disabling Adobe Video Analytics tracking.
+The **[!UICONTROL Open Video]** action provides various configurations for creating and customizing an HTML5 player, providing a video to play and enabling/disabling Adobe Video Analytics tracking.

 **Action Configuration / Player Settings:** Note the CSS Selector setting which specifics the `<div>` in the web page where the player is added.
-Note also that the _Enable Adobe Analytics_ checkbox is checked in the Analytics Settings pane.
+Note also that the **[!UICONTROL Enable Adobe Analytics]** checkbox is checked in the [!UICONTROL Analytics Settings] pane.

 ![Player Extension Action Configuration](/help/assets/ext-va-sp-action.png)